xiaxin1998/DHCN/README.md

 # DHCN
+****Currently there are some problems in the codes.
+We are fixing the problems and the corrected codes and paper will be updated soon.

 Codes for AAAI 2021 paper 'Self-Supervised Hypergraph Convolutional Networks for Session-based Recommendation'.

 The paper is available in arXiv: http://arxiv.org/abs/2012.06852